 There is not currently any good quality evidence showing that sugar leads to hyperactivity or behaviour changes in children.

 So while ‘sugar is poison’ makes for a juicy headline, it is not particularly helpful.
-Firstly because it isn’t strictly accurate, secondly because sugar is so accessible, we need more than a soundbite to help our child learn what works best for their body.
-Aside from Halloween and birthday parties, there are always going to be times where sweet foods will be on offer.
+Firstly because it isn’t strictly accurate, and secondly because sugar is so accessible, we need more than a soundbite to help our child learn what works best for their body.
+Aside from Halloween and birthday parties, there are always going to be times when sweet foods will be on offer.
 Unless you plan on isolating your family completely, this makes it hard to avoid.
-Additionally, that would mean giving up all the rich celebrations and togetherness that often accompanies these foods.
+Additionally, that would mean giving up all the rich celebrations and togetherness that often accompany these foods.

 Research suggests if we restrict children from eating sweet foods completely they never have the opportunity to learn how to manage these foods, leading to potential problems later in life.
 Even Sarah Wilson has now admitted quitting sugar wasn't sustainable for her, even though she wrote the book on the subject and made millions out of everyone's deprivation.
 Sadly her admission comes a little too late for those harmed through the disordered eating encouraged by her regimen.

 One study observed girls aged 5–7 years old.
-It found that whose parents restricted sugary foods ended up eating more when they did have access to them, compared to those in families with a more relaxed approach to sweets.
+It found that those whose parents restricted sugary foods ended up eating more when they did have access to them, compared to those in families with a more relaxed approach to sweets.
 Heartbreakingly, those girls felt bad about themselves when they ended up eating in the absence of hunger.
-When morality, self-worth and feelings of shame and guilt become linked with eating (something we do every day) it can have a negative impact on our mental well being and body image, affecting our relationship with food and body for the rest of our lives.
+When morality, self-worth and feelings of shame and guilt become linked with eating (something we do every day) it can have a negative impact on our mental well-being and body image, affecting our relationship with food and body for the rest of our lives.

 Halloween and other holidays have such potential for awesome teachable moments.
 If we can let go of feeling we need to control our child’s eating, we can relax and actually enjoy the celebration with them.
 Creating memories of mischief and fun, rather than battles over how many bites of a chocolate bar they can have before the stash of sweets gets confiscated.
 Or a lecture on how what they are eating is bad for them (when all they can taste is sweet chocolatey goodness, they are not hearing or believing you!)